 The isolated headland of Whitby provided sanctuary for thousands of years to those in need.
 Fearless sailors, artful smugglers, world explorers are to name just a few.
 A unique opportunity has arisen whereby we have acquired the lease of two derelict barns a stones throw away from the world famous Whitby Abbey.

-From summer 2021 we will begin the restoring these barns at Abbey Lands Farm and giving a new use and new life to them through careful conversion and extension.
+We will soon begin restoring these barns at Abbey Lands Farm and giving a new use and new life to them through careful conversion and extension.

 Whitby Distillery is designed to be an inspirational building that has minimal environmental impact.
 We are taking a ‘fabric first’ approach to refurbishment to improve the energy efficiency.
 Waste water from the distilling process will be used where possible to irrigate plants and the vegetated roof.
 The heat extracted from this water will be used to warm the building.
 Green roofs will be planted with wild flowers to nurture the natural plants and wildlife.
 Hidden roof solar PV panels will generate electricity on site.
 Building materials can have high carbon footprints so materials have been selected that have low levels of embodied carbon.